 Prolonged stress and negative emotions weaken the immune system, mess up hormones, cause digestive problems, increase blood pressure, blood sugar, and can lead to heart disease.
 A weakened immune system can’t resist viruses, bacteria, fungi, parasites properly which leads to problems with health, illnesses.
 Headaches as a result of constant stress and a heavy workload are also common.
 Changed sleeping and eating habits resulting from stress contribute to further undermining your health.

 The best way is to prevent burnout.
 Maintaining a healthy work-life balance (or rather a life-work balance though) and applying effective stress-relief techniques can help with it.
-See my articles on work-life balance here and stress relief here.
+See related blogposts on work-life balance here and quick stress relief here.

 How to recover from burnout

 Burnout recovery is not easy because burnout implies that you’ve accumulated a lot of negative emotions you’re unable to cope with anymore.
-To recover from burnout one needs to learn self-care.
+How to recover from burnout?
+What to start with?
+First of all, to recover from burnout one needs to learn self-care.
+See Self-Care is Making Yourself Your Priority.

 Take days off work